 Is your event going to be a celebration of glitz and glam?
 Don’t be afraid to bring out the glitter in your event flyer.
 Pick a color scheme that reflects all of the silver and gold guests can expect.

 Take a look at how shamelessly fancy this event flyer is.
-Strong, beautiful fonts are used to show that this will be an elegant and fancy ball.
+The vintage design elements are used to show that this will be an elegant and fancy anniversary event.

 6. Illustrate your event using icons

 Set the scene for your event by creating your own custom illustration.
 Use building and furniture icons to illustrate the event venue.
 Look for icons to show any props or food that will be there.
 Let people know what to expect.